Approximation Schemes for Capacitated Clustering in Doubling Metrics: A PTAS for Capacitated -Median in -- Proof of Theorem

-We first claim that for two portals $p,p'$ that are consecutive on the boundary of a box $B$ of level $x$, there exists a near-optimal portal-respecting solution such that $\eps^2 n_{p'} \le n_p \le n_{p'}/\eps^2$.
-Indeed, consider the optimal portal-respecting solution and the number of clients assigned to $n_p$ and $n_{p'}$ and assume that $\eps^2 n_{p'} > n_p$.
+We first consider the cost of making a solution satisfy constraint 1.
+We first claim that for two portals $p,p'$ that are consecutive on the boundary of a box $B$ of level $x$, there exists a near-optimal solution such that $\eps^2 n_{p'} \le n_p \le n_{p'}/\eps^2$ (and each client its assignment path leaves a box only at its portals).
+Indeed, consider the optimal solution that forces the assignment path of each client to leave a box only at its portals, and the number of clients assigned to $n_p$ and $n_{p'}$ and assume that $\eps^2 n_{p'} > n_p$.
 Then, consider forcing $\eps^2 n_{p'}$ clients that go to $n_{p'}$ to make an extra-detour to $n_p$.
 The length of this detour is at most $\rho 2^{x+1}$.
 Hence, the extra-cost is $n_{p'} \rho 2^{x+1}$.
 Now, observe that this is at most $\eps^2$ times the budget of all the clients going to $n_{p'}$.
 A similar argument holds in the case where $n_p > n_{p'}/\eps^2$.
 Thus, consider the boundary of $B$ and an arbitrary portal $p_0$ of $B$.
 Let $p_0,p_1,\ldots$ be the portals in the order given by a clockwise walk on the boundary of $B$ starting at $p_0$.
 Visit the portals in that order and ensure that $\eps^2 p_{i} \le p_{i+1}$ for all $i$ using the above transformation iteratively.
-What is the overall cost: observe that the clients $n(p_i)$ that are initially going through portal $p_i$ may now be assigned to a portal $p_j$ where $j$ is much larger than $i$.
+What is the overall cost? observe that the clients $n(p_i)$ that are initially going through portal $p_i$ may now be assigned to a portal $p_j$ where $j$ is much larger than $i$.
 What is the total cost for this?
 We have that at each portal at most an $\eps$ fraction of the clients can be moved again.
-Thus, the total extra cost for the clients of $n(p_i)$ is at most $n_{p_i} \eps^{2(j-i)} (j-i) \rho 2^{x+1}$ This is a geometric sum and so at most $O(n_{p_i} \eps \rho 2^{x+1})$ which is less than the sum of the budgets at level $i$ of the clients going at $n(p_i)$ for a large enough $\alpha$.
+Thus, the total extra cost for the clients of $n(p_i)$ is at most $n_{p_i} \eps^{2(j-i)} (j-i) \rho 2^{x+1}$.
+Summing up over all portals, this yields a geometric sum and so is at most $O(n_{p_i} \eps \rho 2^{x+1})$ which is less than the sum of the budgets at level $i$ of the clients going at $n(p_i)$ (for a large enough choice of $\alpha$).
 Then visit the portals in the reverse order and proceed identically to ensure that $p_{i}/\eps^2 \le p_{i+1}$.
+This choices that there exists a near-optimal solution that forces the assignment path of each client to leave a box only at its portals and that satisfies constraint 1.